It’s January – Happy New Year!

 - Keep liquid calories to a minimum.
 Liquid calories aren’t filling but they DEFINITELY count.
 Use common sense here, a little milk in your tea is fine and a tall latte isn’t going to kill anyone, but a tea with three sugars or a mocha Frappuccino isn’t a great choice.
 Drink alcohol no more than one day per week if you can help it, and it’s not a bad idea to make a personal policy of swapping sugary pop to diet versions or water every time.
 Note - this absolutely includes vitamin water, fruit juice, smoothies and milkshakes

-- Emphasize lean protein in each main meal you eat.
+- Emphasise lean protein in each main meal you eat.
 A palm sized portion of lean meat or measuring cup (about half a big tub) of Greek or Icelandic yoghurt is a good start

 - Eat at the table, from a plate.
 Not at your desk, not in the car, not in front of the TV.
 Eat slowly and mindfully, and stop when you’re not hungry anymore.
 This includes any snacks you plan to eat in between meals